Tour added to wishlist!

 Menu

-9 Best trips for stargazing
+9 best trips for stargazing

-Updated: 17 February 2025
+Updated: 5 November 2025

 This year promises a celestial feast for stargazers, with a plethora of enchanting events, festivals and anniversaries to look forward (or up) to.
 The night sky will be adorned with dazzling meteor showers, supermoons will illuminate the landscapes, and stargazing festivals will bring enthusiasts together under the canopy of twinkling stars.